kolkhis/lac/src/u7ws.md

 <div class="flex-container">
         <img src="https://github.com/ProfessionalLinuxUsersGroup/img/blob/main/Assets/Logos/ProLUG_Round_Transparent_LOGO.png?raw=true" width="64" height="64"></img>
     <p>
-        <h1>Unit 7 Worksheet - Package Management</h1>
+        <h1>Unit 7 Worksheet - Security and Package Management</h1>
     </p>
 </div>

 Welcome to Unit 7.
-This unit is all about understanding how to manage packages on Linux systems.
+This unit is all about understanding security and package management on Linux systems.
+Securing systems is not just the job of security engineers.
+It falls on system administrators and system engineers to ensure all security best practices are enforced on their systems to meet certain standards.
-Whether it is compatibility or security, ensuring all the correct packages are on the system *and* ensuring the package versions match the needs of the users is a crucial skill for any aspiring systems administrator.
+Whether it is compatibility or security, ensuring all the correct packages are on the system *and* ensuring the package versions match the needs of the users is a crucial skill for any sysadmin.

 ### Resources / Important Links